-Operation employees, excluding clerical and technical employees, are allowed to accumulate overtime as comp-time for use on inclement weather days.
-All remaining overtime comp-time accruals are paid to these employees by the first pay period in April following year-end.
-Clerical and technical employees are allowed to accumulate overtime as comp-time for use as desired and are paid for all remaining accruals by the first pay period in April following year-end.
-Confidential employees are allowed to accumulate overtime as calendar year basis; all unused comp-time accruals are paid to these employees on December 31 of each year.
+Operation employees, excluding clerical and technical employees, are allowed to accumulate overtime as comp-time and can bank up to a maximum of eighty (80) hours of overtime.
+Clerical and technical employees are allowed to accumulate overtime as comp-time and can bank up to a maximum of thirty (30) hours of overtime.
+Confidential employees are allowed to accumulate overtime as comp-time and can bank up to thirty (30) overtime hours on a calendar year basis; all unused comp-time accruals are paid to these employees on December 31 of each year.

-As of December 31, 2016, the total estimated current and long-term liabilities for all compensated absences were \$887 thousand.
+As of December 31, 2017 and 2016, the total estimated current and long-term liabilities for all compensated absences were \$981 thousand and \$887 thousand, respectively.
 The liability for vacation, sick leave, and overtime comp-time accruals are reported in the statement of net position, and will be liquidated through the water fund.